bcgov/platform-developer-docs/setup-artifactory-service-account-repository-project.md

 5. Choose your environments.
 These tags affect user access.
 For example, you can grant allow a user to pull from all repos with the `dev` tag but not the `prod` tag.
 Make sure you grant the appropriate level of access to the users who need the artifacts in the repository.
 6. Enable Xray indexing.
 Enable other options, if needed.
 Most of them can be left as their defaults.
 8. Save the changes.
-Your new repository is set up and you can grant access to your service accounts.
+Your new repository is set up.
+If you would like your Artifactory Service Accounts to push to or pull from your new repository, please ensure you follow the instructions in the previous section to add your service account to the project.

 ---
 Related links: